-You must keep your passport valid at all times while you are in the U.S. (unless you are exempt from passport requirements).
-If your passport will expire while you are still in the U.S., you must contact the embassy of your home country in order to make arrangements to have your passport extended.
+Federal regulations require that your passport be valid at all times while you are in the U.S. If your passport will expire while you are still in the U.S., you must contact the Embassy or Consulate of your home country to make arrangements to have your passport extended.
 You will not be permitted to re-enter the U.S. with an expired passport.
-If you lose your passport, you should immediately take steps to have it replaced.
-Please contact the OISS for help.
+The addresses and phone numbers of foreign embassies and consulates in the U.S. are online.
+Visit the OISS website; click on information and resources, and scroll down to the section for foreign embassies to find the appropriate consulate for your country.

 The J-1 visa stamp in your passport permits you to enter the U.S. for a specific purpose and period of time.
 The visa may either be for single, double, or multiple entries.
 If it is authorized for single entry only, you will need to apply for a new visa in order to reenter the U.S. If the visa is authorized for two entries, you may leave and reenter the U.S. one more time as long as your Form DS-2019 is valid and travel is within the time specified on the visa.
 If the visa is authorized for multiple entries, you may come and go as many times as you wish, again providing that your Form DS-2019 is valid and travel is within the dates specified on the visa.